The Winton Story

 The last of these, Constance Hamilton Nisbet, married Henry Ogilvy, a barrister from Dundee.
 Succession fell to his architect nephew, Gilbert, and a century on, we are now into a fifth generation of Ogilvys.

-At its peak, the combined estates with Winton probably rivaled some of the most influential landholdings in the country.
+At its peak, the combined estates with Winton probably rivalled some of the most influential landholdings in the country.
 Winton Estate still tries to play its part and be progressive in outlook, regardless of scale.
 It is a resource that has so much to offer and as markets for hospitality, food and timber grow, this enables more jobs to be created.

 Learn more about Winton’s Heritage